Contextual Salience for Fast and Accurate Sentence Vectors: Performance

-This model requires orders of magnitude fewer examples than models like SkipThought or the bidirectional LSTM to produce high quality results and no training beyond that of the underlying word vectors.
-On a Macbook Pro, it takes 24ms per thousand sentences to ``train" the model given training dataset word vectors.
+This model requires orders of magnitude fewer sentence examples than models like SkipThought or the bidirectional LSTM to produce high quality results and no training beyond that of the underlying word vectors.
 One question is how many samples are needed to establish a context.
-This model's performance exceeds tf-idf's for most tests after only 10 sentences.
+This model's performance exceeds tf-idf's maximum performance for most tests after only 10 sentences.
 Further, every example seems to improve performance logarithmically.
 On the MRPC dataset, 99\% of the model's ultimate accuracy is reached with 60 sentences, with 5, 10 and 30 example sentences resulting in accuracies of 94\%, 96\% and 97\% of the ultimate performance.

+On a 2015 Macbook Pro without a GPU, it takes 22ms per thousand sentences in the training dataset to ``train" the model given unique training dataset word vectors\footnote{That is, to calculate their dimensional covariance}, requiring less than 200ms for all datasets listed besides IMBD and SST.
+On the other hand, on the models for which training curves are available, where Skipthoughts-LN outperforms CoSal-sentence model, it took, on average, approximately a week of training on more powerful hardware for them to earn comparable scores\cite{2016arXiv160706450L}.
+The ST-LN model used for comparison in the table was trained for a month.